github/explore/CONTRIBUTING.md

 # Contributing

 Hi there!
 We're excited you've got ideas to improve topics and collections.
-Your helping the community discover valuable information.
+You're helping the community discover valuable information.

 This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.